vitaly-t/pg-promise/README.md

 For such libraries you can use [Promise Adapter] to make them compatible with **pg-promise**, mostly needed by smaller and simplified [Conformant Implementations](https://promisesaplus.com/implementations).

----

-The rest of options are now fully within the [API Documentation].

 ## Library de-initialization